adelanhese/erl.updater_hw_devices/README.md

                        get_slot_id_<platform_name>_<board_name>

+   Notes:
-   Note: 1-No changes in the main code will be necessary to add new devices in this app.
+         1-No changes in the main code will be necessary to add new devices in this app.
 Only these 4 new procdures will be necessary.

          2-Each platform must have your own module.
 Example: "updater_hw_devices_<platform_name>.erl"